 I’ve tried a lot of different low carb chocolate mousse recipes and this is my favorite.
 I like it because it’s so simple to make and tastes great.

+I also found another great chocolate mousse recipe at Sugar Free Londoner that you may want to try.
 What’s your favorite chocolate snack to satisfy a chocolate craving?

 Low Carb Chocolate Mousse Recipe

 - 1 teaspoon unflavored gelatin

 - 1/3 cup powdered erythritol or 1/4 cup Swerve

 In small cup, sprinkle gelatin over cold water; let stand 1 minute to soften.
 Add boiling water; stir until gelatin is completely dissolved and mixture is clear.
 Cool slightly.

 Stir together erythritol, stevia and cocoa in medium bowl; add whipping cream and vanilla.
 Beat on medium speed of electric mixer, scraping bottom of bowl occasionally, until mixture is stiff.
 Pour in gelatin mixture; beat until well blended.
 Spoon into serving dishes.

 Recipe NotesIf you prefer using only one sweetener, you'll need about 1/3 to 1/2 cup sugar equivalence for the recipe.

 Makes 4 servings